AVSystem/developer-zone/docs/Coiote_IoT_DM/User_Interface/Device_Provisioning.md

     ```

     !!!note
-        If you prefer using your own certificates then letting the script create a self signed cert thenyou can use option `-k` for providing endpoint private key `-r` to provide endpoint public cert.
+        If you prefer using your own certificates then letting the script create a self signed cert then you can use option `-k` for providing endpoint private key `-r` to provide endpoint public cert.
 Also please remove option `-C` while running `ptool.py`.

 4. Connecting device to Coiote